 Chill on the Hill policies and FAQs

-In the 13 years since it was started, Chill on the Hill has grown from a relatively small event to the hottest outdoor concert series in the city, regularly drawing 2,000 to 3,000 neighbors to Humboldt Park.
+Since it's inception, Chill on the Hill has grown from a relatively small event to the hottest outdoor concert series in the city, regularly drawing 2,000 to 3,000 neighbors to Humboldt Park.
 As the event has become more popular, the all-volunteer staff of the Bay View Neighborhood Association, which puts on the event, decided that is was time to put some of the event’s policies and procedures in writing.
 These policies are subject to change, so please check in frequently.

 The Bay View Neighborhood Association wants to remind everyone that being neighborly is the first priority at Chill on the Hill.
 You are encouraged to talk to each other if issues arise, and that kindness is expected from all parties.